-- a preamble relevant to the context of the Accreditation Standards for podiatric therapeutics programs for registered podiatrists (accreditation standards for podiatric therapeutics) - the accreditation standards and their associated criteria - guidance on the evidence to be presented by education providers seeking accreditation or responding to monitoring of accredited podiatric therapeutics programs, including: - expected information for each criterion to be presented - explanatory notes, to help common understandings between accreditation assessment teams and providers about the Accreditation Committee's requirements - a glossary of key terms used, and - a list of acronyms.
+- a preamble relevant to the context of the Accreditation standards for registered podiatrists addressing requirements for endorsement of registration in relation to scheduled medicines (ESM programs) - the accreditation standards and their associated criteria - guidance on the evidence to be presented by education providers seeking accreditation or responding to monitoring of accredited podiatry scheduled medicines education, including: - expected information for each criterion to be presented - explanatory notes, to help common understandings between accreditation assessment teams and providers about the Accreditation Committee's requirements - · a glossary of key terms used, and - · a list of acronyms.

-Assessment teams and education providers should also refer to the separate document Guidelines for accreditation and training programs for information about the accreditation processes and procedures used by the Accreditation Committee to assess and monitor podiatric therapeutics programs against the accreditation standards.
+Assessment teams and education providers should also refer to the separate document Guidelines for accreditation and training programs for information about the accreditation processes and procedures used by the Accreditation Committee to assess and monitor program and units/subjects against the accreditation standards.